Wholefood Soulfood Kitchen

 • 📖 Recipe

-• It's super simple and requires only 8 ingredients.
+• You'll need only 8 ingredients.

-• It can easily be made vegan.
+• Can easily be made gluten-free and dairy-free.

 flour, baking powder, salt and protein powder in a big bowl